jcu-eresearch/plone-user-doc/source/getting-started.rst

       .. note::

          This is an example of the James Cook University login page.
-Your institution's page will look different and may behave in a slightly different manner.
+Your institution's page will look different and may behave differently.
          Follow your own organisation's login steps to proceed.

       .. image:: /images/idp_jcu.png
          :alt: JCU Identity Provider
          :align: center
-         :scale: 50%
+         :scale: 30%

    #.
-You may be prompted to release certain details about yourself from your
+You may be prompted to release certain details about your account from
-      organisation to |project-name|, including name, email address, and other particulars.
+      your organisation to |project-name|, including name, email address, and other particulars.
 You must accept this to continue so that you can be identified within our system.